Storms With Repeated Downpours Will Accompany Slow-Moving Front: Here's Timing, 5-Day Forecast

-According to AccuWeather.com, the storm will "tap into a growing zone of warm and moist air from the Appalachians to the Atlantic coast.
+AccuWeather.com states the storms will "tap into a growing zone of warm and moist air from the Appalachians to the Atlantic coast.
 This will lead to drenching showers, thunderstorms, and the possibility of localized severe weather and flash flooding."

 "Isolated to scattered instances of flash flooding are possible today and tonight," the National Weather Service said in a Hazardous Weather Outlook statement issued early Sunday morning.